ATProtocol-Community/atprotocommunitywiki/working-groups/indiesky/europe-april-2025.md

 * Friday, April 25th, 2025
 * Register for [Ahoy](https://ahoy.eu)

 One day working session on discussing independent AT Protocol infrastructure for Europe.
-Day after [Ahoy](https://ahoy.eu) in Hamburg, Germany.
+Day after the main [Ahoy](https://ahoy.eu) day in Hamburg, Germany.

 IndieSky is short hand for running independent architecture that approximates the Bluesky network / AT Protocol components.